 We engage with our investors through quarterly conference calls as well as investor meets.
 The senior management addresses their questions and concerns on a regular basis.
-As part of investor relations, Titan has a dedicated investor relations department headed by the Company Secretary, as well as Stakeholders Relationship Committee.
-Investor complaints like non-receipt of dividends and other issues are promptly addressed.
-Detailed investor presentation are uploaded on the investor section of the Company's website regularly.
+As part of investor relations, Titan has a dedicated Investor Relations department headed by the Chief Financial Officer.
+Detailed investor presentations are uploaded on the investor section of the Company's website regularly.
+As part of the Shareholders relations, Titan has a department headed by the Company Secretary, as well as Stakeholders Relationship Committee.
+Investor complaints like non-receipt of dividends and other issues are adequately addressed by the Secretarial Department with support from the Company's Registrar & Share Transfer Agents - TSR Darashaw Limited.